 Thursday, November 21st at 3:30PM.
 More details to come.

 RSVP per the OneAEC website www.oneaec.org by Monday, November 11 to guarantee your spot.
 Cancellations are refunded up until November 11, after that no refund will be issued.
-For this meeting, all attendees will receive free parking at the Spokane Convention Center parking garage – please provide your name to the parking attendant.
 For more information, please contact Terri McRae at firstname.lastname@example.org.